ExtensionOp Contract

 ) -> Vec<(DType, Vec<SymDim>)>;

-This method’s responsibility mirrors tenferro/src/shape_infer.rs::infer_output_dtype and infer_output_shapes for core ops, packaged as a single method per extension.
+This method’s responsibility mirrors crates/tenferro-runtime/src/shape_infer.rs::infer_output_dtype and infer_output_shapes for core ops, packaged as a single method per extension.

 Contract

-• The returned vector MUST have length self.n_outputs().
+• The returned vector MUST have length self.output_count().

 • Each (dtype, shape) pair gives the inferred dtype and symbolic shape for the corresponding output slot.

-• Shapes are expressed as Vec<SymDim> to match TensorMeta::shape (see tenferro-ops/src/ad/context.rs:49-109).
+• Shapes are expressed as Vec<SymDim>.
+TensorMeta does not expose a public shape field; callers must pass an exact or bound shape intentionally (see crates/tenferro-internal-ops/src/ad/context.rs).
 Concrete and symbolic inputs use the same representation: SymDim::from(usize) for concrete extents, symbolic placeholders for unknown-at-build-time dimensions.

 • If the implementer needs dimension arithmetic (e.g. output dim = lhs_m * rhs_n), it MUST use the SymDim arithmetic API.
 Collapsing an unknown symbolic input to 0 or panicking is a contract violation.